ministryofjustice/opg-event-store/domains/POAS/events/certificate-provider-submission-completed/index.md

   - mrlpa
 ---

+## Context

+The paper certificate provider has signed the document we sent them and returned it to us.

+The document has been scanned and uploaded as structured data to the LPA Store.

+## Trigger

+If there are no anomalies detected in the data, Sirius immeditely sends the event.

+If there are anomalies in the data, Sirius waits until a case worker has resolved them and then sends the event.

-## Details
+## Effect

-When a certificate provider has completed their certificate and it is valid this event is triggered and causes the attorneys to be notified that they can start their actions.
+MRLPA sends notifications to attorneys asking them to sign the LPA.

 <NodeGraph title="Consumer / Producer Diagram" />